louisunlimited/CS225-FinalProject/docs/results.md

 ## Goal 2: Emergency Contact Access Point
   - **Algorithm**:

     The second goal aims to place "emergency contact access points" (a fictional non-portable device that notifies the police when activated) at every cross and ends, and minimize the total lengths of wires connecting them.
 Note that the wires need to be placed along roads to avoid violation of the residents' underground spaces.
-Our solution is to construct a minimum spanning tree on all nodes with degree not equal to 2 (since we are only considering cross and ends) using Prim's algorithm.
+Our solution is to construct a minimum spanning tree (MST) on all nodes with degree not equal to 2 (since we are only considering cross and ends) using Prim's algorithm.
 Nodes with degree equal to 2 will be considered as a midpoint of a longer edge.

-    After the minimum spanning tree is constructed, it will be presented as an image showing all access points and the wires connecting them.
+    After the MST is constructed, it will be presented as an image showing all access points and the wires connecting them.

   - **Test Cases**: